-With the pencil or marker, measuring tape, and square, measure and carefully draw the cutting line.
+Measure and carefully draw the cutting line with the pencil or marker, measuring tape, and square.
 This line will eliminate any possibility of making mistakes when you eventually start cutting, as it will guide you.

 2.2.2 Attach a diamond masonry blade.

 Since you are using an angle grinder or circular saw, then you must mount the blade.
 However, in this case, the blade is a diamond masonry blade installed using a wrench.